lowlighter/metrics/source/plugins/followup/README.md

 It helps knowing whether repositories are also maintained by other users and give an overall health status of repositories.

+> ⚠️ This mode will try to list users with push access to know who are the maintainers in order to place issues in the correct category, which requires a `repo` scope.
+If not available, it will consider that only the owner is a maintainer.

 ## ℹ️ Examples workflows

 <!--examples-->